 A classic itinerary, rather long but very logical is to go along the Ferrata Strobel in Punta Fiames and then the Ferrata to the Terza Cengia.
 In fact the descent from the Ferrata Strobel intercepts the path of approach to the Ferrata Terza Cengia in fact combining them perfectly.

 If you wanted to take another itinerary, the Cortina area is certainly a little piece of paradise with dozens of itineraries.
-Not far from the starting point of the itinerary of this route is La Ferrata Bovero at the Col Rosa.
+Not far from the starting point of the itinerary of this route is La Via Ferrata Bovero at Col Rosà at the Col Rosa.
 Continuing uphill on the SS 51 towards Dolbiacco we meet the Aided path to the Fanes waterfalls, the Ferrata Renè de Pol.
-Going down instead to Cortina we can go up towards the Tofane where you can take one of the various itineraries - Ferrata Formenton, Ferrata Aglio, Ferrata Olivieri to name a few - or always from Cortina we can climb southwards to Monte Faloria with the binding Ferrata Sci Club 18.
+Going down instead to Cortina we can go up towards the Tofane where you can take one of the various itineraries - Ferrata Formenton, Via Ferrata Aglio to Tofana di Mezzo, Ferrata Olivieri to name a few - or always from Cortina we can climb southwards to Monte Faloria with the binding Via Ferrata Sci Club 18.

 Approach: 1:30 h

 Ferrata height difference: 500 m